enwida/idpRepo/documents/frontend.md

 This is achieved by setting the `original-title` attribute of the elements in question and calling the `tipsy` function on their corresponding jQuery wrapper object.

-### Navigation
+### Selection
-The navigation layer of the charts frontend can be divided into three components:
+The selection layer of the charts frontend can be divided into three components:

 - Line selection
 - Product selection